Play That Funky Music: Vanilla Ice version

 American rapper Vanilla Ice later released a song featuring an interpretation of "Play That Funky Music".
 Based on this single, the independent record label Ichiban Records signed Vanilla Ice to a record deal, releasing the album Hooked in January 1989, containing "Play That Funky Music" and its B-side, "Ice Ice Baby".
 Songwriter Robert Parissi was not credited.
 Parissi was later awarded $500,000 in a copyright infringement lawsuit.
+"Ice Ice Baby" was also found to contain copyright infringement.

 Although it did not initially catch on, its B-side, "Ice Ice Baby", gained more success when a disc jockey played that track instead of the single's A-side.

 Following the success of "Ice Ice Baby", "Play That Funky Music" was reissued as its own single (with new lyrics and remixed drums), and peaked at No. 4 on the US Billboard Hot 100 and No. 10 in the UK.
-The song's accompanying music video received heavy rotation on MTV Europe.
+The song's accompanying music video received heavy rotation on MTV Europe in March 1991.